jedinym/sqc-text/main.typ

 dictionary labels (keys).
 This concept was enabled by the use of a Dictionary Definition Language (DDL), which is a versatile language allowing for the description of dictionary data structures, controlled vocabularies, boundary
-conditions, and relationships between values.
+conditions, and relationships between values @mmcif-ecosystem[p.
+2].

 Later, in 1997, the mmCIF dictionary was approved by the international Committee for the Maintenance of the CIF Standard (COMCIFS) @mmcif-approval.
 It featured